Advertisement

-Gingival Sculpting
+Gingival Sculpting – Reshaping Gum Tissue

-Gingival sculpting, also known as gingival contouring, is the process of reshaping the gum (gingival) tissue around your teeth.
-A cosmetic dental treatment that can help reinvent your smile and improve your oral health, gingival sculpting involves a minimally invasive laser procedure to remove and re-sculpt uneven or excessive gingival tissue.
+A cosmetic dental treatment that can help reinvent your smile and improve your oral health, gingival sculpting involves a minimally invasive laser procedure to remove and re-sculpt uneven or excessive gum tissue.
 Typically, however, soft tissue sculpting also requires bone recontouring that cannot be accomplished with a laser alone.
 The result is healthy and natural-looking gums for a vital, young-looking and attractive smile that adds to your confidence and appeal.

-Gingival sculpting also can help address esthetic concerns of teeth that appear "too small" or are unusually shaped.
+It also can help address aesthetic concerns of teeth that appear “too small” or are unusually shaped.
 This may result when the surrounding gum tissue has grown down and over a large portion of the teeth, creating the illusion of small or crooked/oddly angled teeth.
 The gum contouring process removes and re-shapes the extra gum tissue to lift the gum line and reveal more teeth and/or even out the gum line for enhanced symmetry.
 This procedure removes extra gum tissue without leaving a deficit and only exposes the part of the tooth that is normally visible.

 Gingival sculpting is most commonly performed by periodontists and cosmetic dentists.